joeappleton18/advanced-database-systems-2021/sessions/week_6_a/README.md

 > > views/update-taster.ejs

 Above, when a user submits a form, we tell the browser to construct a post request, `method="POST"`.
-Send that request to our "currenturl/create-taster", `action="/create-taster"`.
-Finally, we use the name attribute to bind the value of each input to a distinctive name for later server access.
+Send that request to our `currenturl/create-taster`, `action="/create-taster"`.
+Finally, the browser uses the name attribute to bind the value of each input to a distinctive name for later server access (e.g, `name = joe`).
 Express makes it very simple to trigger a function when a POST request is sent to the server:

 ```javaScript

 app.post("/create-taster", tasterController.create);

 ```
 > > Express provides handlers for all http requests

 ## Task 1 - Implement the Create the Taster Route